This post may contain affiliate links. Please see my disclosure policy for more details.

 It turned out “large” was an understatement.
 It was like the spider attack in the Forbidden Forest, but without a flying car to escape in.
 These strange eight-legged creatures were everywhere: above us, below us, trailing off spindly webs behind us and hanging off our sunglasses.

 Figuring the sign would have said if they were poisonous, and not wanting to give up on a walk so early on in our trip, we artfully made our way through the webs like Catherine Zeta Jones did with the lasers in Entrapment, trying not to look up at the creepy canopy of Christmas spiders suspended overhead like a net of balloons just waiting to drop.

 Thankfully the walk became a bit more spider free once we got to the edge of Lake Clifton and came back through the lovely woodland.

 Wildlife in Yalgorup National Park

 Christmas spiders weren’t the only creatures we saw in Yalgorup National Park.
 We spotted a kangaroo, a blue-tongued lizard (normally quite docile, but this little guy either didn’t like my big scary camera or thought he was at the dentist), and some endangered Carnaby’s black cockatoos.
 Oh, and a big spider I took a picture of, but I don’t want to freak you out even more!

 This eventful walk in addition to the huntsman spider in the toilet that night, the tick Michi got in his arm the next morning and the fact that something stung him through the mesh on his trainer – all in our first two days – really showed us that our trip was going to be a lot more educational than we’d anticipated!

-The next stop on our journey was the city of Busselton, where we visited an underwater observatory, the famously long Busselton Jetty and embarked upon a rather unsuccessful night-time possum trail!
-Click here to read more.
+To read about our escapades on our next stop, check out my blog post on Busselton, where we visited an underwater observatory, the famously long Busselton Jetty and embarked upon a rather unsuccessful night-time possum trail!